20 Retail IoT

 Beacon-Based Customer Journey

-Checkout Approach Mobile payment prompt, skip-the-line Sensitive payment context
+• Checkout Approach: Mobile payment prompt or skip-the-line message.
+Treat payment context as sensitive.

 20.5.2 Beacon Placement Strategy

-High-Margin Departments 1 per 200 sq ft Conversion optimization “Wine pairs with your cheese selection”
+• High-Margin Departments: About 1 beacon per 200 sq ft for conversion optimization.
+Example: “Wine pairs with your cheese selection.”

-Promotional Displays 1 per display Campaign tracking “Flash sale: 30% off this display only”
+• Promotional Displays: 1 beacon per display for campaign tracking.
+Example: “Flash sale: 30% off this display only.”

 Consider a 25,000 sq ft retail store deploying BLE beacons.
 Based on the placement strategy: